“How do I become a travel blogger?” That’s a question we get a lot.

 If we hadn’t changed and adapted our plan in the beginning, we wouldn’t be where we are today.

-12. Are you willing to promote yourself?
+Do you have what it takes to promote yourself?

 My mom gave me the best advice when I was worried that we shared too much of our good news.
 She said “If you don’t promote yourself, who will?”